An amazingly large number of monsters enjoy eating human BRAAAAAAINS!

-Invoked on the "Bottle Bash" episode of MythBusters, in which Adam speaks to a Jello-brain: "You remember when I hit your head with a beer bottle?" (eats spoonful of Jello out of the brain) "No you don't!"
+Played for Laughs in "Bottle Bash" episode in which Adam speaks to a Jello-brain: "You remember when I hit your head with a beer bottle?" (eats spoonful of Jello out of the brain) "No you don't!"

 "Mm, it's a delicious memory!"

 On their 2013 Zombie Special — after one test was concluded, Adam placed platefuls of Jello brains on a table and called their test zombies over for a snack.

 Jonathan Coulton's "Re: Your Brains".
 It's told as a memo from an office worker who's become a zombie to one who is not yet zombified, and the chorus says "All we wanna do is eat your brains.
 We're not unreasonable.
 I mean, no one's gonnaeat your eyes."

 And the Lovecraftian coelocanth Aboleths want to eat your brain and gain your knowledge.